Alton School: History

 Alton Convent School was established in 1938 by the Sisters of Our Lady of Providence.
 The original site of the school was in Normandy Street, London.

 In 1946, the Town Council acquired Anstey Manor and its land.
 In turn it sold the manor house and 11 acres to the Alton Convent for £6,000.
 As a result the school relocated to Anstey Manor House in Alton, Hampshire .In May 2024, it was announced that the school would close at the end of the academic year without reopening due to a 'continued decline in pupil numbers' and a ‘combination of adverse political and economic factors’.

 Curriculum

-Senior School subjects are divided into Core, Additional and Extended which allows pupils to learn at their own paces.
-Pupils take ten GCSE subjects and may choose from a variety of electives including separate sciences, law, photography, geography, history, art and drama.
-All students take Religious Studies GCSE in year 10.
+Senior School subjects were divided into Core, Additional and Extended which allowed pupils to learn at their own paces.
+Pupils took ten GCSE subjects and could have chosen from a variety of electives including separate sciences, law, photography, geography, history, art and drama.
+All students took Religious Studies GCSE in year 10.

 Activities

-Some events and activities are organised jointly with sister Catholic school Salesian College in nearby Farnborough.
-The school hosts a joint Michaelmas ball with nearby More House School.
+Some events and activities were organised jointly with sister Catholic school Salesian College in nearby Farnborough.
+The school hosted a joint Michaelmas ball with nearby More House School.